-Some election cyber security issues include:
+Some election cyber security issues are listed below with descriptions.

-- Ransomware – As its name indicates, ransomware attacks a company, government, or organization by “kidnapping” their sensitive data and refusing to return access until a hefty fee is paid.
+As its name indicates, ransomware attacks a company, government, or organization by “kidnapping” their sensitive data and refusing to return access until a hefty fee is paid.
 While these attacks are usually financially rather than politically motivated, removing government access to important voter data (such as correct polling places for voters, or access to voter registration) can slow or even stop the voting process if the ransom is not paid.
 Even if a government agency does go ahead and pay the (often exorbitant) ransom fee, there’s no guarantee that the person at fault in the ransomware attack will restore access.

 This type of election interference involves changing voter names, addresses, party affiliation, and other issues that can cause confusion at polling places.
 Problems with these issues can cause voter frustration at the polls, and can even cause some polling places to have to turn voters away.
 People who have issues with their voter registration are often issued “provisional ballots,” which are only counted in the event that the election is incredibly close.

-- Actual vote manipulation – The FBI and Cybersecurity & Infrastructure Security Agency have issued warnings to voters stating that actual vote manipulation is incredibly rare, and it would be nearly impossible for an outside entity to effect enough votes that it could change the outcome of an election.
+The FBI and Cybersecurity & Infrastructure Security Agency have issued warnings to voters stating that actual vote manipulation is incredibly rare, and it would be nearly impossible for an outside entity to effect enough votes that it could change the outcome of an election.
 These organizations warn that often, rumors of vote manipulation are put into media circulation by those who are working to destroy the underpinnings of democracy by planting the idea that election results are not representative of actual votes counted.

-- Physical infrastructure attacks – Government organizations state that it’s highly unlikely that a foreign body could access enough government information to create a large-scale physical infrastructure attack.
+Government organizations state that it’s highly unlikely that a foreign body could access enough government information to create a large-scale physical infrastructure attack.
 Interference with electricity, transportation, traffic patterns, water supply, and other infrastructure issues could cause enough chaos to put a halt to the voting process.
 While a large-scale attack is unlikely, it could be possible for a nefarious organization to pull off a small-scale attack that could affect voters in key swing cities, potentially swaying the final results of a large election.